 - The Big Rock Railway Station is next to our playground, steps inside the park gates.

 - Ability to maneuver body through small door to the small bench inside an enclosed space.

-Thunderbird Twin Zip Line
+Thunderbird Twin Zip Line (Not operating in 2023)

 The Thunderbird features two independent parallel zip lines which begin at the highest point of the Niagara Escarpment and plunge a half mile down the valley.
 The dynamically controllable trolleys allow riders to control their own zip line speed by raising or lowering the wooden dowel bar.
 The ride may last from 45 seconds to a couple of minutes, at speeds of up to 70 km/hour.

 Thunderbird Twin Zip Line is located in the interior of the park.
 To access it, guests hike above the caves trails up to the top of the escarpment.
 The experience begins with a ground-school mini-training session located on crushed stone.
 Guests walk up a 50 foot high circular metal staircase tower to the departure point.
 Guests are responsible for breaking at the man-made landing pad below.
 Staff assist in properly attaching and removing the harness equipment.

 Due to the nature of this activity, there are restrictions with accommodating guests with mobility and vision limitations.